bitfactory-software/anyxx/README.md

 - To "downcast" the interface to a more specific one, and
 - To "crosscast" to another interface.

-A vocabulary for programming in the large must support those casts.
+A vocabulary for programming on a large scale must support those casts.
 Because we found no library that fulfilled these demands, we came up with this one.

 We call a *lossless type erasing* technique **type tunneling**.